StefanoBrumana/RadPythonScripts/README.md

 If log file has empty lines they can be removed by Notepad++ ( my favourite free app to consult log files: it also has a compare plug-in to quickly locate differences )

+## How to run the script

+Example: C:\Temp> python RadMultiTelnet.py